invertase/notifee/docs/react-native/docs/android/permissions.md

   const settings = await notifee.getNotificationSettings();

   if (settings.authorizationStatus == AuthorizationStatus.AUTHORIZED) {
-    console.log('Notification permission has been authorized');
+    console.log('Notification permissions has been authorized');
   } else if (settings.authorizationStatus == AuthorizationStatus.DENIED) {
-    console.log('Notification permission has been denied');
+    console.log('Notification permissions has been denied');
   }
 }
 ```